Erin Walsh was not a saint, but nor was he a killer. He spent over 30 years trying to prove it.

 A Miscarriage of Justice

 Sadly, Erin had just been diagnosed with terminal cancer.
-He was now fighting not only for his name but also for his life.
+He was now fighting not only to clear his name but also for his life.
 As a result, the New Brunswick Court of Appeal made every effort to hear his case promptly, as soon as the Minister of Justice approved Erin’s application in February of 2008.
 The process was also expedited because the Crown now agreed that Erin had suffered a miscarriage of justice and that his conviction should be quashed.

 On March 14, 2008, the New Brunswick Court of Appeal found that no reasonable jury, in possession of all the evidence, could have found Erin guilty of CheChe’s murder.
-Therefore, the Court quashed Erin’s conviction and entered an acquittal instead.
+Therefore, the Court quashed Erin’s conviction and entered an acquittal.
 More than three decades after his wrongful conviction, Erin had finally cleared his name.

 Causes of Erin’s Wrongful Conviction

 Erin was wrongly convicted because he was never provided with the evidence that he needed to make his case.
-Happily, the Supreme Court made it crystal clear, in its 1991 decision R v Stinchcombe, that this behaviour from the Crown is not acceptable.
+The Supreme Court made it crystal clear, in its 1991 decision R v Stinchcombe, that this behaviour from the Crown is not acceptable.
 Rather, the prosecution is required to disclose any and all potentially relevant documents to the defence (except for a few types of privileged materials).

 As the Supreme Court held in Stinchcombe, “The right to make full answer and defence is one of the pillars of criminal justice on which we heavily depend to ensure that the innocent are not convicted.”
-Failing to provide the defence with all the relevant evidence can prevent the accused person from receiving a fair trial, which of course can lead to a wrongful conviction, as in Erin’s case.
+Failing to provide the defence with all the relevant evidence can prevent the accused person from receiving a fair trial, which of course can lead to a wrongful conviction, as it did in Erin’s case.

 In its Stinchcombe decision, the Supreme Court also quoted from a much earlier judgment, Boucher v The Queen.
 In this celebrated 1955 case, the Supreme Court clarified that the prosecutor’s goal is not to win cases, but rather to ensure that justice is done: